 My favorite method of freezing strawberries is to freeze them whole and without any additional sweeteners.
 Cut off the leaves and stem, and place the strawberries in a single layer on a baking sheet.
 Place in the freezer until completely frozen before transferring to a ziplock bag.
 This is an important step so the frozen strawberries don’t stick together!

-Rinse the strawberries in a colander and pat dry with a paper towel.
+- Clean the strawberries: Rinse the strawberries in a colander and pat dry with a paper towel.

-- Cut off the leaves and stem
+- Cut off the leaves and stems: No need to keep these on when freezing.

 How to Store Strawberries